mokagio/mokacoding/metallo/src/posts/2021-04-19-a-world-without-slack.md

+---
+title: A World Without Slack
+tags:
+- books
+- productivity
+- processes
+---

 When I first adopted Slack, it was a refreshing change of pace from bloated email threads where information would inevitably get lost.
-Over the years, though, I've come to dread instant messagging at work as the biggest source of frustration and distraction.
-Is there an alternative to working in a constantly-connected synchronous way?
+Nowadays, I dread instant messaging; it's a major source of interruptions and distractions.
+That's not directly Slack's fault, rather a byproduct of the frictionless communication it enables.
+Is this how work looks like in the 21st century, or is there a way to do better?

 [_A World Without Email_](https://geni.us/FylTA1) by Cal Newport, the author ofone of [the must-read books](https://mokacoding.com/blog/top-10-productivity-books/) for knowledge workers, _[Deep Work](https://geni.us/FITEF)_, explores this topic and offers a path forward to minimize unscheduled unstructured communications and maximize focus and productivity.